Dentofacial Orthopedic Treatment

 Ultimately, the severity of the oral condition is what determines the extent of pain and discomfort a patient might expect.
 However, most patients report that the discomfort is mild.
 Often, an over-the counter anti-inflammatory medication tends to suffice.
 Other patients report feeling more pressure in certain parts of their jaw or mouth while they are wearing the prescribed facial appliances.
 Conversely, certain other dentofacial orthopedic treatments are virtually painless.

-If your child needs dentofacial orthopedic treatment, please call our WNY dentist office today for a free screening.
+If your child needs dentofacial orthopedic treatment, please call our dedicated Buffalo orthodontists today for a free screening.
+We have 5 convenient locations throughout Western New York and would love to help put a smile on your child’s face.